kmolima/kpi_engine/README.md

 * Quality Evaluation System (QES) that receives as input a subject and a quality definition model
 * Query Engine

-Instructions on how to test the execution of these components can be found in the [test section below](https://github.com/kmolima/kpi_engine/blob/main/README.md#test-the-query-engine).

-The remaining components part of the contribution, namely the data platform data validation service and the data provider are available in:
+The remaining components part of the contribution, namely the data validation service of the platform and a data provider are available in:
 * [Data Validation Repository (including the metrics producer component)](https://github.com/kmolima/data_instrumentation)
 * [MQTT Data Publisher Repository](https://github.com/kmolima/data_instrumentation)

-For the messasing service we are using the [community edition of the HiveMQ MQTT Broker](https://github.com/hivemq/hivemq-community-edition).

 All these components can be setup locally using Docker Compose to replicate the prototype.
 Instructions are provided below in the [setup section](https://github.com/kmolima/kpi_engine#run-a-local-instance-of-the-data-platform).